golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

     return erigon_data
 ```

-STATUS command executed in the runtime returns a json data.
+STATUS command executed in the runtime returns JSON-serialized data.
 On the requestor side it is available in `stdout` of the appropriate `command_executed`.

 {% hint style="info" %}